thanthese/i-know-kung-fu/readme.md

-[Learn kung-fu](http://www.youtube.com/watch?v=6vMO3XmNXe4) with this command-line flash program.
+[Learn kung-fu](http://www.youtube.com/watch?v=6vMO3XmNXe4) (or anything else) with this command-line flashcard program.

 ## The algorithm